FuelLabs/fuels-ts/apps/docs/src/guide/wallets/connectors.md

 <<< @/../../../packages/account/src/connectors/fuel-connector.ts#fuel-connector-method-hasABI{ts:line-numbers}

-## Fuel SDK
+## Connectors Manager

-The `Fuel` manager provides the interface for interaction with the TS SDK and the broader Fuel ecosystem.
+The TS SDK exports the `Fuel` class, which serves as the connectors manager.
+This class provides the interface for interacting with the TS SDK and the broader Fuel ecosystem.

 It can be instantiated as follows: